JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 ![](selection-active.png)

-<p>and to inactive selection when the focus is on another element:</p>
+and to inactive selection when the focus is on another element:

 ![](../../../images/ui/table/selection-inactive.png)

-<p>Do <b>not</b> leave the active selection color in the table when the focus switches to some other element.
-It is otherwise confusing which element is currently active.</p>
+Do **not** leave the active selection color in the table when the focus switches to some other element.
+It is otherwise confusing which element is currently active.

 Columns in tables should be resizable to allow users set a comfortable column width.
 Change the mouse cursor to "Horizontal Resize" when hovering the rectangular area between columns.
 This area is defined by table height and by 2px padding around the columns’ divider.
 This makes it clear that columns can be resized even in a table without a header:

 ![](resize.png)

-<p>Double click when the "Horizontal Resize" cursor is activated, should auto resize the column to fit the content.</p>
+Double click when the "Horizontal Resize" cursor is activated, should auto resize the column to fit the content.

 If column sorting is available, display the sorting state in the column header.
 If the user clicks on a column that is already sorted, reverse the sorting order and rotate the sorting icon:

 ![](sorting.png)

-<p>Add sorting to a table if the default sorting by one column may be insufficient to scan the data set.
-For example, in the table above, it is useful to be able to sort both by path and encoding to quickly find all paths with a specific encoding, or to find a specific path in the sorted list.</p>
+Add sorting to a table if the default sorting by one column may be insufficient to scan the data set.
+For example, in the table above, it is useful to be able to sort both by path and encoding to quickly find all paths with a specific encoding, or to find a specific path in the sorted list.

 If columns can be reordered, change the cursor to "Hand" when hovering the table header, and allow changing their order by dragging the table header.

-<p>In tables without header show the drag icon on top of the column when hovering it:</p>
+In tables without header show the drag icon on top of the column when hovering it:

 ![](history-drag.png)

-<p>Change the cursor to "Hand" on the icon hover:</p>
+Change the cursor to "Hand" on the icon hover:

 ![](history-drag-cursor.png)

-<p>Allow dragging a column when the cursor is placed anyplace over this column.
+Allow dragging a column when the cursor is placed anyplace over this column.
-This makes it clear that columns can be dragged even if there is no table header.</p>
+This makes it clear that columns can be dragged even if there is no table header.

 In disabled table greyed-out text, disable controls and any interaction:
 ![](table_disabled.png)

 ### Editing values

-<p>If data in a cell is editable or configurable:</p>
+If data in a cell is editable or configurable:

 Allow in-place editing of content for text data.
 It should be possible to activate editing on mouse click:

 ![](inline-edit.png)
 The line with the edited cell should be selected.
 The edited cell should have borders and their color should be the same as the color for [Input field](input_field.md) borders.

 Allow in-place editing for paths and add the Browse button to the cell: